 If 5GC Individual MBS traffic delivery method is used to deliver multicast data packets, the network may use dedicated QoS Flows for multicast data packets in a PDU session.

-NOTE 4: When there is a need to apply 5GC individual MBS traffic delivery, the Session-AMBR of the associated PDU Session can be configured with a sufficiently high value to cater for MBS Session-AMBR.
+NOTE 4: When there is a need to apply 5GC Individual MBS traffic delivery, the Session-AMBR of the associated PDU Session can be configured with a sufficiently high value to cater for MBS Session-AMBR.

 Editor´s Note: Whether any policy control at the SMF for individual delivery QoS flows is required is FFS.